 The rest is simple!
 Just fill out the online application (PS Form 1093), type in your contact and billing information, and hit submit.

 You’ll have 30 days to confirm your identity and pick up your keys at the post office, so remember to print your form, grab two forms of acceptable U.S. identification and hop on down to the post office where you reserved your PO Box before you forget.

 The in-person application is also a breeze.
 You still need to complete the online application (PS Form 1093), which you can pick up at your local post office or print out.
-When you go to the post office, be sure to have two forms of ID (including a photo ID) with you so they know you are who you say you are.
+When you go to the post office, be sure to have two forms of ID (one photo and one non-photo) with you so they know you are who you say you are.

 What are Premium PO Box Services?

 Want to make life even easier?
 The US Postal Service offers free premium services at some of their locations (in competitive areas), and they’re definitely worth asking about.
 From taking care of large packages to receiving smartphone alerts when you have mail, to offering expanded lobby hours, these premium services are extremely helpful.